URGENT ALERT

 What is Project HOPE’s response?

-Project HOPE is working in close coordination with the Ministry of Public Health to provide critical medications and emergency trauma supplies to health workers who are tirelessly treating thousands of injuries and saving lives.
+Project HOPE has worked in close coordination with the Ministry of Public Health to provide critical medications and emergency trauma supplies to health workers who are tirelessly treating thousands of injuries and saving lives.
 Given that Lebanon’s health system was already weakened prior to the recent escalation, Project HOPE is also focused on securing essential medications and medical supplies to strengthen the health system and ensure continuous care for individuals with injuries and chronic conditions.

 What are the greatest health needs in Lebanon?